tomarus/chart/README.md

 ## Notes

-This is an experimental work in progress for educational and research purposes only.
+This is an experimental work in progress for my own personal educational and research purposes.

-This project has very few Go dependencies and no Javascript dependencies.
-Only freetype and image/font is used for png output.

 This project has just started and a lot of stuf is still missing or incomplete.
+The API will not be stable until 1.0.0 is tagged in git.

-This is a small list of ideas/todos:
+This is a small list of ideas, todos and limitations:
 * Custom lines and markers, like 95th percentile line, downtime markers, etc
-* Complete legends and dataset descriptions
-* Support negative values
+* Add support negative values
+* It supports only area charts atm
+* Only 4 sources per chart supported currently